Kernel Density Estimation- Computation, Applications, and More

 Let us discover how Kernel Density Estimation can work using an illustrative example.
 Hence, let us get started here:

-Suppose, we are talking about the marks that have been obtained by 5 students in a particular subject.
+Suppose, we are talking about the marks that have obtained by 5 students in a particular subject.
 Here a kernel estimation has to be done for every data value.
-Let us have an overview of how the computations are being carried out here:
+Let us have an overview into how the computations are being carried out here:

 The values are inputted this way: